Univ-Wyo-Education/S20-2150/Lectures/Lect-14/Homework-04.md

-# Build a MARIA emulator
+# Build a MARIE emulator

 Due: Mar 13.
 Friday before spring break.
 Spring break 14th to 22nd will count as a single day for any late homework.
 I will be available for